alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 **Note:** We will remove vlan 999 from the allowed vlan list in section 04.

 Identify which ports are not being used and include them.
-For the example, we are using Gi0/2 and Gi0/3 so the range will be 0/2-3.
+For L3-Multilayer-SW1, the unused ports we shut down are: Gi0/2, Gi0/3, Gi1/2, Gi1/3, Gi2/1, Gi2/2, Gi2/3, Gi3/2.
 APPLY THIS TO EVERY UNUSED PORT ON EVERY SWITCH.
 ```
 interface range GigabitEthernet0/2-3
 switchport mode access
 switchport access vlan 999
 shutdown
 exit

+interface range GigabitEthernet1/2-3
+switchport mode access
+switchport access vlan 999
+shutdown
+exit

+interface range GigabitEthernet2/1-3
+switchport mode access
+switchport access vlan 999
+shutdown
+exit

+interface GigabitEthernet3/2
+switchport mode access
+switchport access vlan 999
+shutdown
+exit
 do write
 ```
-**Note:** For L3-Multilayer-SW1, the unused ports we shut down are: Gi0/2, Gi0/3, Gi1/2, Gi1/3, Gi2/1, Gi2/2, Gi2/3, Gi3/2.

 ![](images/shutdownportsimg.PNG)

 ## Verification

-After completing the commands above, you must verify that the configuration was applied correctly.
+After completing the commands in this section, you must verify that the configuration was applied correctly.

 **Verify general configs:**